GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

     -alias rems.gdi.nbis.se
 ```

-For the docker setup, add/modify ports of the service “app”
+For the Docker setup, add/modify ports of the service `app`
 ```yaml
 ports:
 - "3000:3000"
 - "3001:3001"
 ```

-Modify ports of the service “db” to 5433 to avoid conflict with another db container
+Modify ports of the service `db` to 5433 to avoid conflict with any other database container
 ```yaml
 ports:
 - "127.0.0.1:5433:5432"
 ```

-Add the volume starter-kit-storage-and-interfaces_shared
+Add the volume `starter-kit-storage-and-interfaces_shared`
 ```yaml
 starter-kit-storage-and-interfaces_shared:
   external: true
 ```

-The `private-key.jwk` created when deploying REMS does not contain the “kid” field, therefore (for now) that needs to be added manually, by copying the same value from the `public-key.jwk`.
+The `private-key.jwk` created when deploying REMS does not contain the `kid` field, therefore (for now) that needs to be added manually, by copying the same value from the `public-key.jwk`.
 This might have been fixed on the key creation script, in later REMS versions.

 ### Create an administrator account
 In order to use REMS you need to create an admin account.
 Details about that can be found [here](https://github.com/GenomicDataInfrastructure/starter-kit-rems#get-admin-access).